ncatlab/nlab-content/pages/9/9/4/5/5499/content.md

 ### Where are the adjunctions? ###

 All the instances above can be formalised as adjunctions.
 Here's a summary of the proof, via [[Galois connection|Galois connections]]:
-* $E$ and $C$ are posets.
+1. $E$ and $C$ are posets.
-* $G$ and $F$ are order-preserving, which is a necessary condition in the definition of Galois connection.
+2. $G$ and $F$ are order-preserving, which is a necessary condition in the definition of Galois connection.
-* $G$ and $F$ satisfy the Galois connection condition.
+3. $G$ and $F$ satisfy the Galois connection condition.
-* A Galois connection is a special case of an adjunction.
+4. A Galois connection is a special case of an adjunction.
-The first three follow (I hope) from the properties of my particular examples; the fourth is a standard result.

-... check that the examples I pasted in actually do satisfy this...
+The first point follows from the orderings I imposed on $E$ and $C$.
+The second holds for $F$, because it's either an identity, as in the least-squares example, or equivalent to one, as in the conjunction and quantification examples.
+It holds also for $G$, because it can't "cross over".
+If $e \lt e'$, then $Ge$ may equal $Ge'$, but it can't be greater.
+The third point follows by simple calculation with these orders.
+The fourth is a standard result.

 $G$ can be regarded as a functor which maps a set of examples to an object which is in some sense the "completion" of that set: the good old "free completion".
 It acquires a right adjoint $F$ which